 BNPP (in respect of itself and BNPP B.V.) and BNPP B.V. (in respect of itself) accept responsibility for the information contained in this Fifth Supplement, save that BNPP B.V. accepts no responsibility for the information contained in the SREP Press Release (as defined below), the Group Organisation Press Release (as defined below), the press release and related presentation dated 5 February 2021, the BNPP 2020 Universal Registration Document (in English) (as defined below) or the updated disclosure in respect of BNPP.
-To the best of the knowledge of BNPP and BNPP B.V. (who have taken all reasonable care to ensure that such is the case), the information contained herein is, subject as provided in the preceding sentence, in accordance with the facts and does not omit anything likely to affect the import of such information.
+To the best of the knowledge of BNPP and BNPP B.V., the information contained herein in respect of the parts of this Fifth Supplement which they are responsible for (as provided in the preceding sentence) is in accordance with the facts and this Fifth Supplement does not omit anything likely to affect the import of such information.